TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 		- will also attempt to rename and move output into its own folder based on album field

 ### Tips & Tricks <a name="tips"></a>
+- I recommend mpv player if checking chapters on Windows, can quickly skim with Ctrl+1 and Ctrl+2 to make sure assigned properly
+	- Support both mp3 and m4b chapters
-- When editing cuesheets, I recommend recording macros on Notepad++ to quickly edit chapter titles (
+- When editing cuesheets, I recommend recording macros on Notepad++ to quickly edit chapter titles
 	- You can use regular expressions to replace Track XX with Chapter XX or remove existing formulaic chapters like "001")
 - Also, you can copy and paste chapter titles from Calibre's Table Of Contents viewer if you have a copy of the ebook
 	- You can even set up a macro to do this for you with autohotkey (example included, created with [PuloversMacroCreator](https://github.com/Pulover/PuloversMacroCreator)
 - renamefiles.bat is also included, it is a quick and lazy way to rename any .mp3/mp4 and .cue (should only have one each) to input.mp3/mp4 and cuesheet.cue
 - You can double check chapters with:
 > ffmpeg -i file.ext OR ffprobe file.ext
 - To remove all existing chapters from a file:
 > ffmpeg -i input.mp3 -map_metadata -1 -map_chapters -1 -c copy output2.mp3